 You’ve already purchased your ticket to the main event, so we put together this guide to help you build out your weekend in Banff National Park.

 What to do

 Feel the warmth of the sun on your face and embrace a weekend of adventure.
 Depending on how fast the snow begins to melt, there will be several options for great early season hikes, like Sundance Canyon, Johnston Canyon and more.
-Check out our blog - Ten Early Season Hikes - for more inspiration.
-Once you're done, take a dip in the Banff Upper Hot Springs to rest and rejuvinate.
+Check out our blog - 10 Early Season Hikes - for more inspiration.
+Once you're done, take a dip in the Banff Upper Hot Springs to rest and rejuvenate.

 If you’re looking to take in the views from new heights, consider an adventure on the Banff Gondola.
 Bring your friends and journey 7,468 feet (2,281 m) to the top of Sulphur Mountain.
 There you can enjoy the panoramic views of Banff, learn about the natural history of the area, and sample extraordinary cuisine at Sky Bistro - one of our picks for the most scenic restaurant in Banff and Lake Louise.

 Spring is also a great time to explore some of the unique museums and historic sites in Banff National Park.
 Check out our blog - 4 Places To Connect With The Heritage of Banff National Park.

 If you’re coming to Cochon555, you’re going to love what the rest of the culinary scene has to offer.
 Sample the best of authentic Canadian cuisine, including game meats, wines from nearby British Columbia, and classic Alberta beef.
 For more culinary inspiration, check out some of our favourite foodie articles:

 - Guide To Cocktails in Banff National Park

 - 7 Scenic Restaurants in Banff & Lake Louise